 Some Brandeis Law students may also be eligible for specific service-based benefits that assist with the cost of their education.

 The University of Louisville is dedicated to serving those who have served our nation in the armed forces by helping to connect them with educational support resources, including a range of military education benefits that may be available to eligible veterans or their family members.
-Awarded Gold status for 2023-2024 by Military Friendly®, the University of Louisville participates in the Yellow Ribbon Program and assists student with processing federal VA educational benefits and Kentucky Department of Veterans Affairs educational benefits.
+Awarded Gold status for 2023-2024 by Military Friendly®, the University of Louisville participates in the Yellow Ribbon Program and assists students with processing both federal VA educational benefits and those through the Kentucky Department of Veterans Affairs.
 To discuss available benefits and other resources for students with military connections, please contact the Center for Military-Connected Students.